A bridge between neurodivergent and neurotypical - What is your native tongue?

 As you try to bridge that gap, consider the time it can take you as you search—at times unsuccessfully—for the words, expressions and whole ideas needed to convey what you want to share in a language that is not your first.

-Take English, for example: 'It's raining cats and dogs,' 'a spanner in the works!' or 'having a chinwag.'
+Take some English idioms, for example: 'It's raining cats and dogs,' 'a spanner in the works!' or 'having a chinwag.'

-Now, think about the time it may take you to translate the words, the meaning and the context.
-You may find the literal words initially and then try to use the few words you know, to explain the meaning behind what you are saying.
+Now, try saying these in a non-fluent language.
+Think about the time it may take you to translate the words, the meaning and the context.
+You may start with saying the literal words initially and then move try to use the few words you know to explain the meaning behind what you are saying.

-This process that does not mean that what you have communicated has been fully understood, nor that the true essence of what you shared has really been grasped.
+This process that does not mean that what you have communicated has been fully understood, nor the true essence of what you shared has been grasped.

 As a result, you may be perceived as 'not being able' by those who speak this language/belong to this culture differs from your own, because of the loss within translation.